GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

   informed why.

-See [Developer communication][header-comms] for details on how these outcomes are communicated back to the developer and how developers can contact review team regarding the outcome.
+See [Developer communication][header-comms] for details on how these outcomes are communicated back to the developer and how developers can contact the review team regarding the outcome.

 Finally, a third potential outcome is that the submission is found to contain malware or another extreme policy violation.
 See the [malware][header-malware] section for details on how these